-The Internal Revenue Service is seeking approximately nine new members to serve on the Internal Revenue Service Advisory Council (IRSAC) for three-year terms beginning January 2018.
+The Internal Revenue Service is seeking approximately 14 new members to serve on the Internal Revenue Service Advisory Council (IRSAC) for three-year terms beginning January 2020.

 Learn more about the IRSAC:

 Who can apply?

 IRSAC members are drawn from substantially diverse backgrounds representing a cross-section of the taxpaying public with substantial, disparate experience.

 Nominations of qualified individuals may come from individuals or organizations.
 They should describe and document the proposed member’s qualifications for IRSAC.

 In particular, the IRSAC is seeking applicants with knowledge and background in one of the following areas:

 - Experience as a certified public accountant working in or for a large, sophisticated organization

 - Experience working in-house at a major firm dealing with complex organizations